Homework 6

 h(antidisestablishmentarianism)=1137429692708383810

-Problem 2 - Hash Table with Quadratic Probing (35%)
+Problem 6 - Hash Table with Double-Hash Probing (65%)

 You will create a HashTable data structure that uses open-addressing (i.e. uses probing for collision resolution) and NOT chaining.
 Your table should support linear and quadratic probing via functors.
-Initially, we will use the std::hash<> functor provided with the C++ std library.
-In a future question, you will implement your own hash function for strings made of letters and digits only (no punctuation).
+It should support resizing when the loading factor is above a user-defined threshold.
+You may use the std::hash<> functor provided with the C++ std library as well as your own hash function for strings made of letters and digits only (no punctuation) that you created in an earlier problem.
 You should complete the implementation in ht.h.

 template<